 How much does it cost to hunt a Nyala?

-The trophy fee as a standalone Nyala hunt is between $2,000 – $2,500.
+Trophy fee as a standalone Nyala hunt are between $2,000 – $2,500.
 Daily rates vary between $250 and $500 per day.

 Included in the Nyala trophy fee is a licensed guide.
 As well as a hunting license and all permits.